Chao-Xi/jxazurebook/docs/az104/6network.md

 **Connectivity Needs**

-Determine what type of connectivity is needed: Internet, resource to resource, resource to service, etc.
+Determine what type of connectivity is needed: **Internet, resource to resource, resource to service**, etc.

 ![Alt Image Text](../images/az104_6_7.png "Body image")